Keldysh pseudo-fermion functional renormalization group for quantum magnetism: Pseudo-fermion Functional Renormalization Group

 where we used the definition of the full Green's function $\I^2G^{12|1'2'}_\text{Full}=\expval{f^{1\ann} f^{2\ann} f^{2'\cre} f^{1'\cre}}$.
 Since the FRG only calculates the irreducible vertex functions which in turn allow to calculate connected quantities, we have expanded the full Green's function in terms of connected ones~\cite{NegeleOrland}

 These connected Green's functions need further decomposition into the irreducible two-particle vertex function and one-particle Green's functions using the so called tree expansion.
-The full decomposition is shown in Appendix~\ref{app:Susceptibility}.
+The full decomposition is shown in the supplemental material\cite{NoteSM}.

 The dynamical spin structure factor is calculated from the imaginary part of the spin susceptibility via the fluctuation-dissipation theorem as